Kombucha Kamp Blog

 Luna Bay

-The Kanaan’s became one of the first licensed brewers in the nation to introduce a Kombucha-based beer.
-They offer two main flavors – Ginger (Drizzly) and Raspberry (Drizzly) – with seasonal varieties.
+The Kanaan’s became one of the first licensed brewers in the nation to introduce a Kombucha-based beer in 2010.
+Unity Vibration Hard Kombucha comes in a variety of tasty flavors with an ABV ranging from 8-9%.

 Their Bourbon Peach has won several awards and they continue to develop new flavors and varieties of Kombucha beer.
 UVLT Kombucha beer is available across the United States.